 - 7. Repeat step 4, then verify that the rotational hook timing is still correct.
 If it is not, repeat the rotational hook timing adjustment. - 8.
 While still at 201.5°, check and adjust, if needed, the needle to hook gap. - 9.
-Using a 2 mm bent allen wrench, slightly loosen (do not remove) the three exposed screws that are accessible on either side of the hook.
+Using a 2 mm bent allen wrench, slightly loosen (do not remove) the two lower exposed screws that are accessible on either side of the hook.
 The hook fastening screws are highlighted in red in the image below.

-- 10. Since the hook timing position is a whole number (use the Set Position box and the Go to Position button to move the machine to that z-axis position.
+- 10. To access the top screw, press and hold the Adjustment key, then press the Right Arrow key until the screw is exposed.
+Slightly loosen (do not remove) that screw. - 11.
+Since the hook timing position is a whole number (use the Set Position box and the Go to Position button to move the machine to that z-axis position.
 To do this, - a.
 Enter 201 in the Set Position box, then click the Go to Position button.
 Check the number displayed in the Current Z Position box (see image below). - b.
 This number may not be the exact number you entered.
-If it is not, use the microstep forward command on the keypad (press and hold the press and hold the Trace key, then press the Up Arrow button) to increase the z position by tenths of degrees until the correct hook timing position (201.5) is displayed in the Current Z Position box. - 11.
+If it is not, use the microstep forward command on the keypad (press and hold the press and hold the Trace key, then press the Up Arrow button) to increase the z position by tenths of degrees until the correct hook timing position (201.5) is displayed in the Current Z Position box. - 12.
 Adjust the hook to needle gap with a shortened 1.5mm bent Allen key to access the adjustment set screw (highlighted in green in the image below).
-As you adjust the screw, rotating the set screw clockwise moves the hook out, while a counter-clockwise rotation with finger pressure on front of hook moves it backwards.
+As you adjust the screw, the hook will move gradually forward or backwards.
 Adjust until the gap between the needle and hook point is 0.1mm (.004").

-12. Lightly tighten each of the three Hook Fastening Screws before fully tightening them.
-Press and hold the Adjustment key, then press the Right Arrow key to provide access to the screws if needed.

-- 13. Repeat step 11 and verify hook gap did not change.
-Repeat steps 9-13 if hook gap is larger than 0.1mm (.004"). - 14.
+- 13. Lightly tighten each of the three Hook Fastening Screws before fully tightening them.
+Press and hold the Adjustment key, then press the Right Arrow key to provide access to the screws if needed. - 14.
+Repeat step 11 and verify hook gap did not change.
+Repeat steps 9-13 if hook gap is larger than 0.1mm (.004"). - 15.
 You have verified that both the needle to hook gap and the rotational hook timing are correct, refer to the Rotary Hook Support Adjustment section of this document to finish adjusting the rotary hook.